Justin Jefferson: College career

-2017–2018 seasons
+2017–2018

-After appearing in two games and not recording a catch his first year at LSU in 2017, Jefferson was their leading receiver in 2018 with 54 catches for 875 yards and six touchdowns.
+After appearing in two games and not recording a catch in his first year at LSU in 2017, Jefferson was their leading receiver in 2018 with 54 catches for 875 yards and six touchdowns.
 He scored his first collegiate touchdown on a 65-yard reception from Joe Burrow against Ole Miss on September 29, 2018.
 He had two games going over the 100-yard mark with 108 in a victory over Georgia and 117 in a victory over Arkansas.

-2019 season
+2019

 In the Tigers' second game of the 2019 season, Jefferson had nine receptions for 163 yards and three touchdowns in a 45–38 victory on the road against Texas.
 On October 12, against Florida, he had ten receptions for 123 yards and a touchdown in the 42–28 victory.
 In the SEC Championship, against Georgia, he had seven receptions for 115 yards and a touchdown in the 37–10 victory.
 Jefferson and the Tigers qualified for the College Football Playoffs with an undefeated record in the 2019 season.
-He had a historic performance in the Peach Bowl, catching 14 passes for 227 yards and four touchdowns against the Oklahoma Sooners in the College Football Playoff Semifinals.
-All four touchdowns came in the first half, and set a College Football Playoff game record and tied the record for any bowl game.
+He had a historic performance in the Peach Bowl, catching 14 passes for 227 yards and four touchdowns against the Oklahoma Sooners in the College Football Playoff Semifinals at the Peach Bowl.
+All four touchdowns came in the first half, setting a College Football Playoff game record and tying the record for any bowl game.
 In the National Championship against Clemson, he had nine receptions for 106 yards in the 42–25 victory.
 In his junior season, Jefferson led the country with 111 receptions.
-His 18 receiving touchdowns ranked second in the country—behind only teammate Ja'Marr Chase—and his 1,540 receiving yards were third most.
+His 18 receiving touchdowns ranked second in the country—behind only teammate Ja'Marr Chase—and his 1,540 receiving yards were ranked third.
 He had eight games going over the 100-yard mark.
-On January 15, 2020, Jefferson announced that he would forgo his senior season and enter the NFL Draft.
+On January 15, 2020, Jefferson announced that he would forgo his senior season and enter the NFL draft.